 Nurgush is the name of a mountain range in the Urals, where this jews harp comes from; in translation from Bashkir it means "a shining bird."
 And it should be noted that the wingspan and nature of the movement of its overtone incarnation is not a sparrow: it is a mountain eagle flying soaringly in height, and if necessary, swiftly and accurately diving down.
 Nurgush is the latest generation bass harp with a deep, colorful and fairly clear sound.
 Responsiveness is very high, there are few man-made overtones, stability is close to ideal.
 The distinctiveness of overtones is average in absolute scale and excellent in its price category.
-Stability is close to perfect.
 The instrument is not simple and requires accurate grip and impact.
 With an unhurried playing, it is calm and harmonious.